ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ![image-20220304192546992](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/image-20220304192546992.png)

-You can see the `the` is hilighted.
+You can see the `the` is highlighted.

 ## Find in the folder

-Locate the file in the file system where every file show the lines of the that contains text `henry`.
+Locate the file in the file system where every file shows the lines that contain text `henry`.

 ```bash
 find . -exec egrep -H 'Henry IV' {} \; 2>/dev/null